mmertc/Alien-Invaders/README.md

 # Alien-Invaders
-A C# game I made using Unity Game Engine.
+A game I made using Unity Game Engine and C#.